archith943/loan_calculator_flutter/README.md

 1. Loan Calculator Flutter

-This is a Flutter-based Loan Calculator application that calculates loan details such as fees, revenue share percentage, expected transfers, and completion date based on user inputs.
-The app integrates with an external API to dynamically fetch configuration data such as loan limits, revenue share limits, etc.
+This Flutter-based Loan Calculator application calculates loan details such as fees, revenue share percentage, expected transfers, and completion date based on user inputs.
+The app integrates with an external API to dynamically fetch configuration data such as loan and revenue share limits.

 2. Prerequisites: